agilepro/software-craftsmanship/docs/Error Handling/catch-base-exception.md

 Some expert recommend the opposite.
 For example, MITRE [recommends the following](https://cwe.mitre.org/data/definitions/396.html):

 > Multiple catch blocks can get ugly and repetitive, but “condensing” catch blocks by catching a high-level class like Exception can obscure exceptions that deserve special treatment or that should not be caught at this point in the program.
-Catching an overly broad exception essentially defeats the purpose of Java’s typed exceptions, and can become particularly dangerous if the program grows and begins to throw new types of exceptions.
+Catching an overly broad exception essentially defeats the purpose of Java's typed exceptions, and can become particularly dangerous if the program grows and begins to throw new types of exceptions.
 The new exception types will not receive any attention.

 The new Java 7 syntax that allows multiple types to be declared resolves the ugly multiple repetitively defined blocks.
 Indeed the suggestion was much more onerous in the past.
 Now you simply have a number of class names and a single block.
 That is clearly an improvements, but you still have the risk that you will miss a class.

-Consider: “_Catching an overly broad exception essentially defeats the purpose of Java’s typed exceptions_”
+Consider: “_Catching an overly broad exception essentially defeats the purpose of Java's typed exceptions_”

 First of all, Java had some goals that turn out to be unworkable.
 Indeed, there was an idea that including a declaration of what a method will throw looked like a great idea for keeping track of every kind of exception that might come out of a routine.
 Unfortunately, it does not work, and I have documented the reasons in a longer post on “[Method Exception Signatures](https://agiletribe.purplehillsbooks.com/2013/04/04/method-exception-signature/).”
 It turns out to be impossible to track all the possible exceptions when one package calls another package that calls a third package.
 Adding one line of code can cause the method to change exception signature, which changes the signature of all the methods that use it, and then all the methods that use that, and so on.
 The cascade of signature changes is quickly unmanageable.
-But wrapping and rethrowing with a package specific exception JUST to conform to a static signature also defeats the purpose of Java’s typed exceptions as well.
-If you analyze this in depth, you find that exception signatures just can’t work in a real system.
+But wrapping and rethrowing with a package specific exception JUST to conform to a static signature also defeats the purpose of Java's typed exceptions as well.
+If you analyze this in depth, you find that exception signatures just can't work in a real system.

 Even if the signatures worked, there are exceptions that simply do not need to be included in the signature.
 This is by design, because if all possible exceptions had to be reported from all methods, the list would include dozens or hundreds of exception types for every possible method.
 Because of the signature problem, Java developers created the RuntimeException and all classes that extend it, and they do not need to be included in the signature.
 An IllegalArgumentException can always be thrown, and it will unwind the stack, and there is no way to anticipate whether it will or not.

 Consider: “_can become particularly dangerous if the program grows and begins to throw new types of exceptions._”

 New exceptions certainly will be invented and thrown.
-But the danger is when you don’t catch them!
+But the danger is when you don't catch them!
 The situations given above, where all exceptions must be caught, listing what you believe to be the list of all classes will fail to include the new exception type.
 Failing to include this new type in the list will cause your thread to die when one is thrown, and you will have no logging that it occurred.
 Or it will cause the exception to proceed without the additional context information added to it.

 Consider: “_The new exception types will not receive any attention._”